 Xinzhi is currently an engineer at Apple in Cupertino, California.
 Prior to joining Apple, he has years of research experience utilizing computational imaging to study fluid mechanics.
 In particular, he uses holographic, tomographic imaging, and computer vision machine learning methods to analyze turbulent, interfacial, and biological flows.
 Examples include jet and spray, complex droplets, cavitation, and cerebral aneurysm flows.

 Fragmentation of an immiscible jet can be found in many industrial, environmental, and biological applications.
-However, quantitive data are hard to obtain experimentally in optically opaque flow, especially in the nearfield where dense oil ligaments and droplets exist.
-Liquid-liquid refractive index matching and simultaneous Particle Image Velocimetry (PIV) and Laser Induced-Fluorescence (PLIF) are developed to measure interface distributions and turbulent statistics.
-The result shows the presence of the second phase significantly increases the turbulence level than the single-phase jet.
-Moreover, the turbulence production in the dispersed phase is drastically different than the continuous phase.
+However, quantitative data are hard to obtain experimentally in optically opaque flow, especially in the nearfield where dense oil ligaments and droplets exist.
+Liquid-liquid refractive index matching and simultaneous Particle Image Velocimetry (PIV) and Laser Induced-Fluorescence (PLIF) are developed to measure interface distributions and turbulent statistics across 2,500 instantaneous fields at three downstream locations.
+A comprehensive turbulence analysis toolkit was developed in MATLAB to compute phase-conditioned statistics: vorticity and swirl strength, TKE production and dissipation rates in cylindrical coordinates, Reynolds stress budgets, two-point velocity correlations, Kolmogorov scale estimation, and spreading rate analysis.
+The results show the dispersed phase significantly increases the turbulence level compared to a single-phase jet, with production mechanisms in the oil and water phases being fundamentally different.

 Compound droplets containing multiple water droplets, some with smaller oil droplets, regularly form at jet Reynolds numbers Re>1358.
-The origin of some of the encapsulated water droplets can be traced back to the entrained water ligaments during the initial roll-up of Kelvin–Helmholtz vortices.
-Machine learning technique was applied to distinguish compound droplets and regular droplets.
-On average, the interior pockets raise the oil-water interfacial area by 15 %, increasing with the diameter and axial location.
-Also, while the oil droplets are deformed by the jet’s shear field, the interior interfaces remain nearly spherical, indicating a quiescent micro-environment in the local high shear zone.
+The origin of some of the encapsulated water droplets can be traced back to the entrained water ligaments during the initial roll-up of Kelvin-Helmholtz vortices.
+Random forest-based machine learning (Weka) was trained and applied via automated ImageJ macros to distinguish compound from regular droplets in PLIF images.
+Blob analysis quantified the morphology of over 3,000 droplets: equivalent diameter, deformation index (axis ratio), interior pocket count, and oil fraction.
+A pendant drop interfacial tension measurement code was developed using Young-Laplace equation fitting with Newton-Raphson optimization to characterize the oil-water-dispersant systems.
+On average, the interior pockets raise the oil-water interfacial area by 15%, and while the oil droplets are deformed by the jet’s shear field, the interior interfaces remain nearly spherical, indicating a quiescent micro-environment in the local high shear zone.

 This study investigates the effects of premixing oil with chemical dispersant at varying concentrations on the flow structure and droplet dynamics within a crude oil jet transitioning into a plume in a crossflow.
 It is motivated by the need to determine the fate of subsurface oil after a blowout disaster.
 The flow within the plume consists primarily of a pair of counterrotating quasi-streamwise vortices (CVP) that characterize jets in crossflows.
 The size of droplets trapped by the CVP is predicted correctly using a trapping function based on a balance of forces on a droplet located within a horizontal eddy.
 This study is in collaboration with Prof. David Murphy and Dr. Kaushik Sampath.